-If you were selected for a sales tax audit by the Board of Equalization, the process starts with the sales tax auditor sending what is known as an “audit engagement letter.”
+If you were selected for a sales tax audit by the California Department of Tax And Fee Administration (CDTFA), the process starts with the sales tax auditor sending what is known as an “audit engagement letter.”
 In the letter, the sales tax auditor will generally provide a list of basic information, such as sales tax and income tax returns, along with sales invoices and/or cash register tapes to compare to the tax returns, and a request for the taxpayer to contact the auditor.
 Once the taxpayer makes contact with the auditor, the first appointment is scheduled, where the listed information is required to be made available.
 At the initial audit meeting, the auditor will review the information provided and conduct a preliminary examination, comparing the numbers in the taxpayer’s books and records with the figures reported on the sales tax returns and federal income tax returns.
 After the preliminary examination, the auditor will determine whether a full sales tax audit is warranted.

 If, after the preliminary examination, the Board of Equalization auditor determines that a full audit is warranted, additional information will be requested from the taxpayer.
 The type of information the auditor will request depends on the method the auditor determined is the best way to estimate sales.
 The proper audit method for each sales tax audit depends largely in part on the type of business involved.
 Generally speaking, sales tax audit determinations come from an estimate of a taxpayer’s sales during the audit period, based on a variety of tests conducted on an “observation period.”